-Are you ready to get serious about finances and set financial goals for the new year?
+Are you ready to get serious about your personal finance situation this year?
 The beginning of the year is the perfect time to do this.
 Think outside of the box when setting New Year’s resolutions this year and set financial goals this year (and every year after this).

 Follow these tips for setting financial goals and you’ll be on your way to saving more money this year than ever before!